CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The AVATAR-TC Dataset

 \section{The AVATAR-TC Dataset}

-This paper introduces a new dataset \textbf{AVATAR-TC} (built on top of the AVATAR~\cite{ahmad-2021-avatar}) that has pairs of equivalent whole-programs in Java and Python (a statically- and dynamically-typed language, with different syntactic styles).
-To the best of our knowledge, AVATAR-TC is the first large-scale dataset of codes in two different languages that has human-written test-cases (TC) for each pair, and guarantees compilability and input-output (IO) equivalence of each pair.
+This paper introduces a new dataset \textbf{AVATAR-TC} (built on top of the AVATAR~\cite{ahmad-2021-avatar}) that has pairs of whole-programs in Java and Python (a statically- and dynamically-typed language, with different syntactic styles), each accompanied by human-written test-cases (TCs).
+Based on what we know, AVATAR-TC is the first such large-scale dataset where code compilability (syntactic correctness) is ensured, and code pairs have undergone thorough testing w.r.t. human-written TCs.

+Note that these TCs are not used in training any of the \cotran variants (which rely on automated unit test generation); in this paper, we use them to evaluate translators with FEqAcc (Section~\ref{subsec4:Metrics}).

-{\bf Data Source.} We obtained our data by scraping various competitive coding platforms that host regular contests (See Table~\ref{table:avatarModeifiedStats}).
-These serve as great resources for mining submitted solutions in different languages, where a participant's solution gets checked on a multitude of test-cases.
-We use a collection of such codes written in Java and Python from five contest websites: \cite{aizu,atcoder,codeforces,codejam,leetcode} and two coding platforms: \cite{geeksforgeeks,projecteuler}.
+{\bf Data Source.} Similar to AVATAR, we gather a collection of code pairs written in Java and Python by scraping five \textit{competitive coding websites} that host regular contests: Aizu~\cite{aizu}, AtCoder~\cite{atcoder}, Codeforces~\cite{codeforces}, G-CodeJam~\cite{codejam}, LeetCode~\cite{leetcode} and two \textit{coding platforms}: GeeksForGeeks~\cite{geeksforgeeks}, Project Euler~\cite{projecteuler}.
+These serve as great resources for mining code solutions of a problem statement across multiple languages.
+Also, a participant's code gets checked on multiple test-cases (TCs) curated by the problem-setter.
+For AVATAR-TC, we web-crawled these data sources and collected such human-written TCs to complement each problem statement.

-{\bf Data Cleaning.} AVATAR dataset has compilation and IO equivalence issues, so we preprocessed the existing codes from their sources.
-The codes are parsed into code-specific tokens by \texttt{javalang}~\cite{javalang} and \texttt{tokenize}~\cite{py-tokenize} module.
-Additionally, we collected test-cases for each of the problems by web-crawling the data sources.
-Any code that did not match the expected output on supplying the test-case inputs was manually corrected for minor faults, while the ones with major issues were discarded.
-Output matching is case-insensitive, ignores whitespaces, disregards punctuations (only when they are a minor portion of the output) and takes numeric or floating-point values to a common representation.
+{\bf Data Cleaning.} Several code pairs in AVATAR dataset did not compile and/or pass our collected TCs.
+Consequently in AVATAR-TC, we preprocessed codes afresh from their sources.
+Utilizing the \texttt{javalang}~\cite{javalang} and \texttt{tokenize}~\cite{py-tokenize} modules, they were parsed into code-specific tokens.
+We manually corrected minor faults in code pairs, that did not match the expected output when provided with the TC inputs.
+Code pairs with major issues were discarded.
+Our criteria for output matching include case insensitivity, whitespace removal, punctuation disregard (unless significant to the output), and normalization of numeric or floating-point values to a common representation.